NinVoido/spotify-vpn/doc/man-sections/client-options.rst

 --pull
   This option must be used on a client which is connecting to a multi-client server.
-It indicates to OpenVPN that it should accept options pushed by the server, provided they are part of the legal set of pushable options (note that the ``--pull`` option is implied by ``--client`` ).
+It indicates to spotify that it should accept options pushed by the server, provided they are part of the legal set of pushable options (note that the ``--pull`` option is implied by ``--client`` ).